HIPAA Compliance for Mobile Apps

-In some industries, developing apps may be relatively straightforward, but those that deal with PHI need to make sure that their app is HIPAA compliant.
-If your company’s app isn’t HIPAA compliant, it could result in heavy fines or a breach of patient data, which could seriously harm your business’s finances and its reputation.
+In some industries, developing apps may be relatively straightforward.
+However, those that deal with PHI need to understand the HIPAA compliance requirements for mobile apps.
+If your company’s app isn’t HIPAA compliant, it could result in heavy fines or a data breach, which could seriously harm your business’s finances and its reputation.

-To make a HIPAA-compliant app, privacy and security need to be consider at each step of development.
+To develop a HIPAA-compliant app, privacy and security need to be considered from the start.

 What Exactly Is an App?

-Before we get too deep into HIPAA-compliance, we should take a step back and clarify what an application actually is.
-Most people probably have a rough idea, because we use them every day, but not everyone will know how they differ from other kinds of software.
+Before we get too deep into HIPAA compliance, we should take a step back and clarify what an application is.
+Most people use them every day, but not everyone will know how they differ from other kinds of software.

 At its highest level, an app is a software program that is designed to help users perform activities.
 This contrasts with system software, such as an operating system, which generally works in the background.